birbmaaan/appcues_demo_app/README.md

 Node.js is a big beautiful thing, and if you're interested, check out [their about page](https://nodejs.org/en/about/).
 For the purposes of this project, we're mainly interested in [npm](https://en.wikipedia.org/wiki/Npm_(software)), which is a package manager that generally comes bundled with Node.js.

 Install Node.js with the command `brew install node`.
 This will also install npm.
-If you do this, I recommend installing the most up-to-date stable version of Node by typing `brew install node@version_number`.
+If you follow this method, I recommend installing the most up-to-date stable version of Node by typing `brew install node@version_number`.
 [Node's website](https://nodejs.org/en/) will tell you which version is the latest stable version.

 ### 4. VSCode